bmfmancini/RRD_Data_Check/README.md

 to ensure your Cacti graphs are working properly especially on large systems where it can be hard to keep track of hundreds/thousands of graphs to ensure they are working

+This script will also tell if a specific data source in the RRA is not populating but the graph is otherwise fine it could be due to a bad OID or device response

 ### Example Output